PhylumChordata/UEFI-Tuts/README.md

 ![GitHub watchers](https://img.shields.io/github/watchers/ThatOSDev/UEFI-Tuts?style=social)
 ![GitHub followers](https://img.shields.io/github/followers/ThatOSDev?style=social)

-# FOUND BUG, WILL ADD EXTRA YOUTUBE VIDEO TO EXPLAIN WITH THE CORRECTED CODE

 # NOTES
 - THE TUTORIALS ON YOUTUBE ARE WINDOWS BASED, BUT CODE SHOULD WORK IN LINUX AND MAC.